Back

 St. Louis, MO

 Better Family Life, Inc. is a community development not-for-profit corporation dedicated to the prosperity and growth of the American family.
-Organized in 1983 out of a need to find internal solutions to the crises within the African American family, Better Family Life’s mission is to plan and establish social, cultural, artistic, youth, economic, housing and educational programs that help to promote positive and innovative changes within the metropolitan St. Louis and East St. Louis communities.
-Much of its programming is geared towards people who are unemployed, underemployed, disadvantaged and skill-deficient.
+Organized in 1983, Better Family Life’s mission is to plan and establish social, cultural, artistic, youth, economic, housing, and educational programs that help to promote positive and innovative changes within the metropolitan St. Louis and East St. Louis communities.
+Much of its programming is geared towards people who are unemployed, underemployed, disadvantaged and skill deficient.

 In 2005, Better Family Life and its 100 full-time employees were operating out of six locations scattered across the St. Louis area, without a central hub or space for permanent programming.
-The organization identified the abandoned former Ralph Waldo Emerson Elementary School building on the north side of St. Louis as an ideal building and location to host its activities and house a permanent Cultural Center.
-Listed on both the Missouri State and National Register of Historic Landmarks, the 100-year-old school was designed by world renowned architect William B. Ittner and is the most historically significant structure in the neighborhood.
+MBS used NMTC funding to relocate and centralize their operations in the formerly abandoned Ralph Waldo Emerson Elementary School building on the north side of St. Louis.

-Today, the 60,030 square foot building has been restored and converted into an advanced, sustainable facility that hosts existing programs as well as allows for the expansion and the creation of new programs.
-The facility offers: job, life and specific skill-based programs; cultural programming and activities; financial and asset-building programs; computer literacy training; and continuing education classes.
+Today, the 60,030 square foot building has been restored and converted into an advanced, sustainable facility that hosts existing programs as well as allowing for the expansion and the creation of new programs.
+The facility offers: job, life, and specific skill-based programs; cultural programming and activities; financial and asset-building programs; computer literacy training; and continuing education classes.

 This institution is an equal opportunity provider.